MODULE 17 is composed of 1 video and a written module in which TRUSTEES WILL EXPLORE:

 - maintain focus on student achievement and well-being;

 - comply with the board’s code of conduct.

 THE BOARD – WORKING TOGETHER

-The board as a whole has to take responsibility to resolve potentially dysfunctional situations and strive to build dynamics that demonstrate a commitment to:
+The board of trustees as a whole has to take responsibility to resolve potentially dysfunctional situations and strive to build dynamics that demonstrate a commitment to:

 - Collaborative decision-making

 - Doing the work required and sharing responsibility

 - Contributing to public meetings in a way that earns public confidence in the work of the board